astralarya/patterns-shell/scripts/README.md

 ## prompt

-Pretty bash prompt that colors fields and displays custom command output.
+Pretty programmable bash prompt that colors fields and displays customizable command output.

 Source `prompt.sh` in your .\*rc file.